 It happens, sometimes, that we all make the mistake of bidding very aggressive game contracts in pairs tournaments, alhough it has a large negative expected value (EV).
 Also in the following hand, making the 4♥ contract was 90% score, and playing 3♥ +1 would have been 65%.

 In the Marathon Tournament we played 80 hands in 2 sessions.
-I like playing it, because the prizes are good, and most of the top pairs of Hungary are taking part on it.
-I have good previous results, I played 5 times the tournament and made 4 medals, 2 of them was gold.
+I like playing in it, because the prizes are good, and most of the top pairs of Hungary are taking part.
+I have good previous results, I played 5 times the tournament and made 4 medals, 2 of them were gold.

-This year we won the tournament, which was the first victory of Balint in bridge. (he still has chance, only 22 years old).
+This year we won the tournament, which was the first victory of Balint in bridge. (he has more chances, only 22 years old).

 We played against Zoltan Magyari and Istvan Vidami in board 40.
-They came from Transsylvania and they play very solid bridge.
+They are from Transsylvania and they play very solid bridge.

 Watching the hand I still dislike our bidding, but it was too late to be more careful.
 The opening lead was the two of clubs, opps were playing 3/5 opening leads vs suit contracts.